Bristol-Myers Squibb

 Acquisition in 2011

-Amira Pharmaceuticals is a small molecule pharmaceutical company focused on the discovery and early development of new drugs to treat inflammatory disease.
-Their discovery team is building on unparalleled insights into bioactive lipid pathways and complex signaling processes controlling many conditions including asthma, chronic obstructive pulmonary disease, cardiovascular and fibrotic diseases.
+Amira Pharmaceuticals is a small molecule pharmaceutical company dedicated to the discovery and early development of innovative drugs targeting inflammatory diseases.
+The company's research team leverages deep insights into bioactive lipid pathways and complex signaling mechanisms that influence various conditions, including asthma, chronic obstructive pulmonary disease, cardiovascular issues, and fibrotic diseases.
+Through its focused approach, Amira aims to develop effective treatments that address unmet medical needs in the realm of inflammation-related health challenges.

 ZymoGenetics